AldenSiaZhengHeng/20196637_software/README.md

 3. evaluation & csv folder
     - a) accuracy.js
         - this file will calculate the accuracy by predicting the input message and compare the predicted intent with actual intent
+        - 100 input with label have been randomly chosen for testing
         - those testing data is obtained with several participant before actual experiment from database.
+        - the data that use to perform accuracy evaluation has been labeled and include within this file.
+        - you could add more input with correct labelling to test for more result.

     - b) process_intent.js
         - this file will retrieve the user message and intent stored in the database and saved into the csv file which contain in csv folder as predicted_intent.
+        - the tester can modify or extract the data from the predicted_intent.csv file and label with correct label before testing.
+        - please make sure that there are data contain in the database.

 4. database folder
     - a) database.js
-        - this file will connect to the databae in mongodb with the url set **if you want to use own database, please change the link as this is just for demonstration**
+        - this file will connect to the databae in mongodb with the url set
+- **if you want to use own database, please change the link as this is just for demonstration**

 5. intents folder
 - this folder contain all of the intent require to train the chatbot